 Belfast Botanic Gardens is located within College Park along the Botanic Avenue.
 It is of Victorian heritage and is one of the tourists, students and workers favourite places to meet up.
 It occupies 28 acres of land and features a wonderful collection of plants.
 Its facilities to date include the Palm House, the Tropical Ravine, giant bird feeders, flower beds, rose garden, rockery, alpine garden, sculptures, specimen trees, shrub borders, bowling green and pavilion.

 City Hall is a civic building in Belfast City renowned for its magnificent Baroque Revival architectural style.
 It is located in Donegall Square and is open for tours from Monday to Saturday.
-The City Hall's gardens is popular with children, teenagers, tourists and local workers especially during summers as a good place to unwind.
+The City Hall's gardens are popular with children, teenagers, tourists and local workers especially during summers as a good place to unwind.
 The celebrated Belfast Wheel is located within the eastern grounds of the City Hall.
 There are many connections with the Titanic and The City Hall.
 The Lord Mayor at the time of its opening, Sir Daniel Dixon, credited William Pirrie, the man who created Titanic, as having 'the big ideas' for City Hall.
 Pirrie, Lord Mayor in 1896/7, is said to have referred to it as 'the stone Titanic'.
 In its grounds, the Titanic Memorial, sculpted by Thomas Brock, pays tribute to 22 men who lost their lives on the ship.
 Another statue by Brock depicts Sir Edward Harland, ship's plan in hand, who was Lord Mayor in 1885/6.

 Crumlin Road Gaol or Her Majesty's Prison (HMP) was a prison built during the Victorian era and is situated in Crumlin Road.
 Its history of imprisonment and execution lasted for one hundred fifty years.
 The former prison facility was designed by Sir Charles Lanyon and built sometime in between the years 1843 and 1845.
 The site now serves as one of the city's major tourist attractions.